ThomasThelen/thomasthelen.github.io/_posts/2025-07-30-kge-interview-questions.md

 tt:CharlesTheDog a tt:Dog .
 ```

-The misconception arises as a bug when the t-box, `<tt:SparkyTheDog> tt:knows <tt:CharlesTheDog>` is inserted into the graph and the relations `<tt:SparkyTheDog> rdf:type tt:Person` and `<tt:CharlesTheDog> rdf:type tt:Person` materialize, which is clearly incorrect.
+The misconception arises as a bug when the t-box, `<tt:SparkyTheDog> tt:knows <tt:CharlesTheDog>` is inserted into the graph and the relations `<tt:SparkyTheDog> rdf:type tt:Person` and `<tt:CharlesTheDog> rdf:type tt:Person` materialize, which is clearly incorrect - but can be traced back to the domain and range axioms previously declared.